Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 3. Frequent Illness: The body’s immune system is compromised when someone is burnt out, leading to increased vulnerability to colds, flu, and other diseases.

-4. Headaches and Muscle Pain: Chronic stress can lead to headaches or migraines and muscle pain in the neck and shoulder area, mainly due to long computer use.
+4. Headaches and Muscle Pain: Chronic stress can lead to headaches, migraines, and muscle pain in the neck and shoulder area, mainly due to prolonged computer use.

 5. Gastrointestinal Problems: Since stress can disrupt the gastrointestinal system, stomachaches, diarrhea, or constipation are common symptoms.